 Sharing vs. Publish

-Sharing is limited to individuals who are shared to the sheet or specifically listed in the Allow Emails box.
-Using the sharing link will require the user to log in.
+Sharing is limited to individuals who are shared to the sheet or report or who are specifically listed in the Allow Emails/Domains box.
+The share link will require users to log in.

 A published link provides access to the calendar to anyone who has the link.
 Users who access the published calendar won’t have to log in to the Calendar App.

 Make sure the new owner is an Admin of the calendar’s source sheet.